Fine-tune with the API or CLI

 The strategy for dynamically adjusting the learning rate during training.

-For details on each strategy, see Fine-tune a model in the console.
+For details about each strategy, see Fine-tune a model in the console.

 max_length